gabegm/DataEngineering/data-engineering.md

 ## What is the difference between Amazon EC2 and AWS Lambda?

 AWS Lambda lets you run code in a serverless environment while sacrificing flexibility such as OS, network, security settings, and the entire software stack.
+It is great for executing code in response to events such as changes made to Amazon S3 buckets or tables.

 Amazon EC2 is more flexible than AWS Lambda and provides you with a virtual server with a wide range of instance types.

+## What are transaction isolation levels?

+They define the degree to which a transaction must be isolated from the data modifications made by any other transaction in the database system.

+## Can you describe transaction isolation level phenomena?

+* Dirty read
+  * transaction reads data that has not yet been committed
+* Non repeatable read
+  * transaction reads the same row and gets a different value each team
+* Phantom read
+  * two same queries are executed but the rows retrieved are different

+## Can you describe the four isolation levels according to the SQL standard?

+* Read uncommitted
+  * lowest isolation
+  * one transaction made read not yet committed changes made by other transactions
+  * allows dirty reads
+  * transactions are not isolated from each other
+* Read committed
+  * any data is committed at the moment it is read
+  * prohibits dirty reads
+  * transaction holds a read or write lock on the current row
+  * prevents other transactions from reading, updating, or deleting it
+* Repeatable read
+  * most restrictive isolation level
+  * transaction holds read locks on all rows it references
+* Serializable
+  * highest isolation level
+  * guaranteed to be serializable
+  * execution of operations in which concurrently executing transactions appears to be serially executing